- Complete Monster: There are these 2 dreaded creatures:

 - Lord of Nightmares: Dracula, the Overarching Villain of this miniseries, is depicted as an ancient monster of pure evil and a Multiple-Choice Past.
 Dracula was the first Carpathian vampire; as the Carpathian strain wasn't powerful or virulent, it went ignored, allowing the species to become immensely populous, at which point near the end of the 1700s he launched genocidal warfare on all previous vampire strains, exterminating many.
-After being bound and imprisoned by the vampire hunting Vassals of the Morning Star, Dracula was occasionally able to reach out, twisting the minds of mortalsincluding Prince Albert Victor, who thus became Jack the Ripper—into homicidal insanity, often forcing them to murder their loved ones.
+After being bound and imprisoned by the vampire-hunting organization Vassals of the Morningstar, Dracula was still occasionally able to reach out, twisting the minds of mortalsincluding Prince Albert Victor, who thus became Jack the Ripper—into homicidal insanity, often forcing them to murder their loved ones.
 When he encounters the leader of the Vassals, Linden Hobbes, who was one such victim, Dracula brutally attempts to dismember him, mocking him all the while with a vision of Hobbes's dead son attacking him.

 - Idiot Plot: It is impossible for The Blacklist to work without the Vassals and Pearl having taken leave of their very senses.
 Despite having a traitor in the agency, nobody even begins to suspect Skinner, who's there against his will and has shown himself to be a treacherous monster multiple times.
 Despite Henry being at death's door, Pearl happily works with Skinner without even considering he's the one who leaked her and Henry's hiding place to the Hollywood covens.
 The fact that Skinner has tried to flat out torture Henry to death in the past doesn't seem to be something Pearl even remembers.